P0300

 Symptoms

-- Check engine light on — steady or flashing with P0300 stored or pending
+- Check engine light on — steady or flashing, with P0300 stored or pending

 - Loss of power climbing hills or merging onto I-25

-- P0300 with additional cylinder-specific codes (P0301–P0308)
+- P0300 showing up with cylinder-specific codes too (P0301 through P0308)

 Can I keep driving with a P0300 code?